arnau-sala/pass-side/README.md

 **Ready to test your strategic skills?** 🎯 [Play Pass Side now!](https://arnau-sala.github.io/pass-side)

-*Made with ❤️ for strategy game enthusiasts*
+*Thank you for trusting this project and being part of our strategy gaming community*